SCHOOL OF ART AND DESIGN

-PHED 4 (additional PHED credits may not be used toward elective requirement.)
+Electives 14 credit hours PHED 2 (additional PHED credits may not be used toward elective requirement.)

 So how many credits should I take?

-A minimum of 30 credits should be completed by the end of the first year so that you can go on to sophomore year.
-A normal load is 16 credits, but students have the option to take as little as 12 or up to 18 credits depending on their abilities, schedule and outside activities.
+A minimum of 30 credits should be completed by the end of the first year so that you can go on to Sophomore year.
+A normal load is 16 credits per/semester, but students have the option to take as little as 12 or up to 18 credits depending on their abilities, schedule and outside activities.
+The Common Ground (see description below) class is required and is a “free overload” class, which may put your schedule at 19 credits.
 If a student chooses to take 14 credits in the Fall they will be required to complete at least 16 in the Spring for a total of 30 to register as a sophomore.
-Additional tuition is charged for more than 18 credits and must be approved by the Dean, unless the student is in the Honors Program.
+Additional tuition is charged for more than 18 credits and must be approved by the Dean unless the student is in the Honors Program.

 How do I register for the Foundation Program?

-All students accepted into the BFA Foundation Program must register for 8 credits of Foundation l (10676-ART101-001).
-Go to BannerWeb, follow the instructions and begin by adding this course!
+All students accepted into the BFA Foundation Program will register for 8 credits of Foundation l (10676-ART101-001).
+During a summer orientation or during welcome week.
 Students will be assigned specific sections once they arrive on campus.
 After you add this course you will have registered for a total of 8 credits.

 What’s the Foundation Schedule?

 The Foundation Program meets every morning, five days per week.
-On Monday, Tuesday, Thursday and Friday studio classes start at 8:00 until 11:00 am.
-On Wednesday mornings, the entire freshman class gets together for group activities, films, field trips, lectures and discussions from 9:00 until 11:15 am.
-This is also when we hold the live lecture and talk show called STUDIO Visits.
-(See who visited last year at http://austudiovisits.wordpress.com/) When you are planning your schedule keep in mind that your Academic and other courses will need to be scheduled around these time slots.
+On Monday, Tuesday, Thursday and Friday studio classes start from 8:20 until 11:10 am.
+On Wednesday mornings, the entire freshman class gets together for group activities, films, field trips, lectures and discussions from 8:20 until 11:10 am.
+When you are planning your schedule keep in mind that your Academic and other courses will need to be scheduled around these time slots.